 By creating this negative space within the finish there is no issue with dry lines and in fact, you are no longer having to rush through the wall glazing technique and you can stop in the middle of the wall and continue where you left off the next day.

 If you watch the how-to video closely you will see that we are actually applying the wall glazing lightly with a 3″ nylon brush.
 We then use a damp rag to “break up” the glaze by picking it up with the rag and placing it back on the wall thus creating negative space.
 We are not “washing it on” even though it appears that way.
 In the how-to video, we are actually patting the wall very quickly in a figure 8 motion always returning to the spot where we applied the wall glazing with the brush.
 The most important part of this wall glazing technique is to be sure you break up the “spot” that is created where you apply the glaze.
 Otherwise, the end result will have a “spotted” look.

 because I wanted a translucent look with one layer that resembles a color wash.
 There are several ways of using this wall glazing technique and one involves just using straight paint which I demonstrated at one of my seminars

 Using straight paint makes the glazing process much faster which means a lot can be accomplished in a single day because there is no waiting for a glazing medium to dry.
-This means less time on the job and not as many trips, so I can usually complete a three layer process in a small bath in 5 to 6 hours which means less cost the the client.
+This means less time on the job and not as many trips, so I can usually complete a three-layer process in a small bath in 5 to 6 hours which means less cost to the client.
 I learned this technique many years ago from an instructor friend of mine Gary Lord of Prismatic Painting Studio.
 It does take practice to learn, but not long.